Signed in as:

 Some of the politicians in the General Assembly are unhappy that the people of Missouri have the power to originate legislation and reject bills they pass.
 They want to amend the Missouri Constitution to make it more difficult for citizens to call referendums or use the initiative.
 If they succeed, it will be a serious setback for democracy in Missouri.

 When it comes to defending democracy, an adage commonly associated with sports and warfare applies – “The best defense is a good offense.”
 We need to do more than fight off attempts to roll back democracy.
 We need to proactively promote democracy.
-We need to make it easier for the people of Missouri to call veto referendums and use the initiative.

 Provisions requiring the Governor to “establish and maintain systems of Online Accounts for Politically Active Citizens” (and maintain the security of the system and protect the privacy of citizens utilizing the system) are included in both petitions.
+To address the concerns some people might have regarding online accounts, provisions are also included to allow citizens to continue to be able to sign printed copies of petitions and to assign and reassign proxies by submitting paper forms.

 If we gather the required number of signatures by May 3, 2026, these proposals will be on the ballot in Missouri on November 3, 2026.
 The first order of business is to recruit an army of volunteers to gather the required number of signatures.
 The more petitioners we have, the better.